KanoComputing/tactile/README.md

 <f+++++++++ Tactile/Wires/wire.png
 ```

-## if you change the file you need to update the debian/changelog file
+If you change the file you need to update the debian/changelog file

-example:
+Example:

-if current version tactile (4.2.0-0)
+If current version tactile (4.2.0-0)

 changelog => tactile (4.3.0-0)